 8. Standing Forward Bend

-It’s a common mistake to round the back while trying to reach the toes in this pose.
-Instead, you can use two blocks under your hands.
-Blocks give you extra support so you can keep the spine long as you bend forward from the hips.
+It can be easy to round your back while attempting to reach your toes in this pose, but using two blocks under your hands can provide extra support and help you keep your spine elongated as you bend forward from the hips.

 11. Revolved Triangle Pose